eth-cscs/sarus/doc/config/ssh-hook.rst

 The SSH hook must be configured to run as a **createRuntime** and as a **poststop** hook.
 In the prestart stage the hook sets up the container to accept connections and starts the Dropbear SSH daemon.
 In the poststop stage, cleanup of the SSH daemon process takes place.
-One OCI hook JSON configuration files is sufficient, provided it defines ``"stages": ["prestart", "poststop"]``.
+One OCI hook JSON configuration file is sufficient, provided it defines ``"stages": ["createRuntime", "poststop"]``.

 The hook expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
 In addition, the following